-For her second birthday, I made Grace a tutu.
+For her second birthday, I made Grace a no-sew tutu.
 It is one of the cutest things I’ve ever seen.

 You know we’re anti-princess around here, but I thought a tutu would be a perfect dress up piece.
 Tutus are all about imagination and whimsy.
 Tutus can work for ballerinas or fairies or special birthday girls.

 It was the perfect project for a momma who was injured and lying on the couch.
 It’s very simple and most of it can be done while lying down.